Aitbytes/Securite-Cloud/content/Practice/Cloudflare.md

 Before executing the Terraform script, you need to set up Cloudflare and obtain the necessary credentials.
 Follow these steps:

 >[!info]
->This step assume you've already bought a domain from a provider.
+>These instructions assume you've already bought a domain from some provider.

 #### Step 1: Create a Cloudflare Account